Website icon Xpert.Digital

-Solar activity is the basis of energy production.
-It produces the heat and light necessary for life on Earth.
-Today, this natural energy is increasingly being used to generate electricity from photovoltaic panels.
-In 2018, 95 percent of French people knew about this energy, which is proof of its popularity.
+Solar activity is the foundation of energy production.
+It generates the heat and light necessary for life on Earth.
+Today, this natural energy is increasingly used to generate electricity from photovoltaic panels.
+In 2018, 95 percent of the French population was familiar with this energy source, demonstrating its popularity.

-However, in the same year, less than 5 percent of French households had photovoltaic panels.
-Based on the latest figures, more than half of the French would be interested: firstly in the energy autonomy that the photovoltaic panels bring and secondly in selling their production surplus.
+In the same year, however, less than 5 percent of French households owned photovoltaic modules.
+Based on the latest figures, more than half of the French population would be interested: firstly, in the energy independence that photovoltaic panels offer, and secondly, in selling their surplus production.

-Despite slow beginnings, this industry is expanding.
-The sector counted more than 7,000 direct jobs and generated a turnover of almost five billion euros in France in 2017.
+Despite a slow start, this industry is expanding.
+The sector accounted for more than 7,000 direct jobs and generated a turnover of almost five billion euros in France in 2017.

-This year, more than nine terawatt hours of photovoltaic solar power were produced in France.
-In 2019, around a third of French production was produced in the New Aquitaine region.
+This year, France produced more than nine terawatt-hours of photovoltaic solar power.
+In 2019, approximately one-third of French production was generated in the Nouvelle-Aquitaine region.

-In 2019, three quarters of French people trusted photovoltaic panels.
-The increased sales of photovoltaic systems reflect this confidence, especially in the market of the small segment (0 to 3 kilowatts), specific to the private sector and suitable for self-consumption.
+In 2019, three-quarters of the French population trusted photovoltaic modules.
+The increased sales of photovoltaic systems reflect this confidence, particularly in the small-scale market (0 to 3 kilowatts), which is specifically designed for the private sector and suitable for self-consumption.

-Residential photovoltaic production capacity quadrupled between the last quarter of 2010 and the third quarter of 2019.
-The French government has encouraged self-consumption through bonuses for households depending on the amount of energy produced.
-The government even buys production surpluses from households for their own consumption.
+The photovoltaic production capacity for private households quadrupled between the last quarter of 2010 and the third quarter of 2019.
+The French government has encouraged self-consumption by offering household bonuses based on the amount of energy produced.
+The government even purchases surplus electricity from households for their own use.

-Photovoltaic electricity is still an intermittent form of energy, the production of which depends on geographical or climatic factors.
+Photovoltaic electricity remains an intermittent form of energy, the production of which depends on geographical and climatic factors.
 It is no coincidence that the share of photovoltaic electricity in gross electricity consumption fluctuates depending on the season.
-In fact, peak consumption occurs most often between the second and third quarters of the year, while the lowest values correspond to winter and less sunshine.
+In fact, peak consumption most frequently occurs between the second and third quarters of the year, while the lowest values correspond to winter and less sunshine.

-The emergence of energy storage technologies may provide answers to some of the problems arising from intermittent energy.
+The advent of energy storage technologies may provide answers to some of the problems arising from intermittent (temporarily interrupted) energy.

 Solar activity is the basis of energy production.
 It produces the heat and light necessary for life on Earth to exist.
 Today this natural energy is being used increasingly to generate electricity from photovoltaic panels.
 In 2018, 95 percent of the French were familiar with this energy, which is proof of its popularity.